joannesong/AC-Android/lessons/android-fragments2/fragments_review/README.md

 ## Animations

 Animation is a very deep ocean in Android.
 You can create custom views, flip images, make fun games, anything you can imagine, you can animate in Android!
-But, before we explore the depths that exist, we should first experiment with animating transitions.
+But, before we explore the depths that exist, we should first get our feet wet, by experimenting with animating transitions.

 ### What are Transitions?